-The selection process takes place between February and May 2018.
+- The application process takes place between October 2018 and June 2019.

-We want to select the very best leaders at the right moment in their career.
+We aim to select the very best leaders at the right moment in their career.
 The Fellowship is a considerable investment in each individual on behalf of our funders, so we want to make sure that it is exactly the right thing for you at this particular point in time.

 We ensure a diverse group of experienced leaders are involved across our assessment and selection process.
 This includes leaders who are BAME and/or disabled or those with protected characteristics under the Equality Act 2010.
 Assessors understand our ambitions around equality, diversity and inclusion.